Uniqueness, universality, and homogeneity of the noncommutative Gurarij space: Introduction

-We would like to thank Ilijas Farah for many helpful comments and suggestions.
+We would like to thank Kenneth Davidson, Ilijas Farah, Isaac Goldbring, Michael Hartz, Marius Junge, Alexander Kechris, Matthew Kennedy, Jorge L\'{o} pez-Abad, Wieslaw Kubi\'{s}, Timur Oikhberg, and Todor Tsankov for many helpful comments and suggestions.
+Many thanks are due to the anonymous referee, whose suggestions and remarks significantly contributed to improve the present paper.
 We are also grateful to Nico Spronk for the inspiring course \textquotedblleft Fourier and Fourier-Stieltjes Algebras, and their Operator Space Structure\textquotedblright\ that he gave at the Fields Institute in March-April 2014.
-Finally many thanks are due to Jorge L\'{o}pez-Abad and the operator space luminaries Martin Argerami, Mehrdad Kalantar, and Matthew Kennedy for many enlightening conversations.
+Finally, we would like to thank Caleb Eckhardt for suggesting the proof of Proposition \ref {Proposition:perturbation}, and for letting us include it here.